sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 view) when the network operation completes.

-The following class (which exists in the common dynamic framework) demonstrates the behaviour of a simple cache:
+The following class (which exists in the common dynamic framework) demonstrates the behavior of a simple cache:

     let mostRecentEventCacheKey = "GitHubToday.mostRecentEvent"
     public class GitHubEventCache {